 and adding the view file itself:

 Finally, you need to add a form object that contains the code required to perform the action.
-Form objects are a good way to avoid cluttering controller DSL with business logic.
+Form objects are a good way to avoid cluttering controller DSL with business logic, check out this blog post for more in depth info about them.
 I’ve recently started following a convention where form object accepts arguments needed to render a form in an initializer.
 It also has a

 submit method doing the actual work done and returning true or false based on whether action succeed.